 "Heritage is something we build upon, not hide behind."

-Shortly after the Liberty shop opened on Regent Street in 1875, Arthur Liberty printed the first of the soon to be famous Liberty Silks.
-Imported from India, the Mysore silk was dyed in England and then hand-printed with wooden blocks.
+In our Trumbull Rhodes men's accessory collection we also offer unique neckties, bow ties, linen pocket squares, silk and wool pocket squares and silk and wool scarves, all printed in England.
+Liberty of London Art Fabric neck ties and bow ties holds a longstanding heritage in men's fashion.
+The Liberty shop opened on Regent Street, London in 1875, Arthur Liberty printed the first of the soon to be famous Liberty floral and paisley silks Imported from India, the Mysore silk was dyed in England and then hand-printed with wooden blocks.

 Liberty’s imported oriental silks were dyed, printed or woven in Britain and France.
 The cottons were printed in Scotland, Cumbria and Lancashire.
 In 1904 Liberty took over a print works that specialised in block-printed silks just up-river from William Morris’ works in Merton.
 It is because of this print works that the company still has such a large textile archive.